-Your report should be typed/word-processed (i.e., not handwritten) and will probably be between two and three pages.
+Your report should be typed/word-processed (i.e., not handwritten) and will probably be around two pages.

 Other, Optional things to Consider

 If you have time and the inclination, there are some other considerations you could add to your analysis.